-The Presidents' Honors Scholarship covers in-state/in-county tuition up to 15 credits hours (plus the $15 registration fee) per semester and is renewable for up to four semesters.
+The Presidents' Honors Scholarship at Phoenix College covers in-state/in-county tuition for up to 15 credit hours (plus the $15 registration fee) per semester and is renewable for up to four semesters.
 The scholarship does not cover summer sessions.

 - Successfully complete secondary education within Maricopa County with a final unweighted cumulative high school grade point average of 3.25 or higher

 - The student has one year (two academic terms, not counting summer sessions) from the date of his/her high school graduation to apply for and receive the award.

 - The student must not attend another accredited college or university before attending one of the Maricopa Community Colleges (except for summer sessions).

 - The student must enroll in at least 12 graded credit hours (including an Honors course of three or more credits) each semester.